-A kidney stone is a hard, pebble-like deposit that forms in the kidney.
-It may be
+A kidney stone is a hard, pebble-like deposit that forms in one or both kidneys.
+It

-A stone may be smooth, irregular in shape, or jagged.
-Most are yellow or brown in
+be smooth, irregular in shape, or jagged.
+Most are yellow or brown in color.
+There

 diet and is used by bones and muscles.
 Calcium not used by the body goes to the kidneys

 where it is normally flushed out with the urine.
 In some people, the calcium that

 stays behind bonds with other waste products to form a stone.